-Join Angie Taylor for an in-depth discussion in this video Creating shapes with the Blob Brush and Eraser tools, part of Up and Running with Illustrator CS6.
+Join Angie Taylor for an in-depth discussion in this video Creating shapes with the Blob Brush and Eraser tools, part of Learning Illustrator CS6.

 In this movie, we're going to use the Blob Brush tool.
 Now, I'm just going to show you a couple of things with the Blob Brush tool.
 Notice, if I select the Blob Brush tool from here, and I can also select it using Shift + B. I can just start to paint, as you would expect.
 As I can paint with the brushes.
 Now you'll notice something different happens now though.
 When I hold down the Cmd or Ctrl on Windows and select it, notice it creates a solid shape.
 And as I draw, I add to the shape.
 So it's creating a vector shape from my brush strokes which is a really nice way of working.